Nexmo/nexmo-developer/_documentation/stitch/in-app-voice/overview.md

 # In-App Voice Overview [Developer Preview]

 Nexmo In-App Voice uses WebRTC and includes all the essentials you need to build a feature rich voice experience.
 - User Control – Users can control whether their audio stream is muted or unmuted.
 - Notifications  – Users can be notified when they receive a call or when participants are muted.

-- Group Calls – Configure call settings so users can start a group call by adding participants in real time.
+- 1:1 or Group Calls – Configure call settings so users can start a group call by adding participants in real time.

+Nexmo In-App Voice also integrates with the Nexmo [Voice API](/voice/voice-api/overview) as an additional channel to it alongside PSTN(aka phone calls), SIP & WebSocket.
+VAPI allows users to build high-quality programmable voice applications and amplifies the In-App Voice offering through extra functionality like:
+- Outbound and inbound call management
+- Complex call flow configurations
+- Voice stream recording
+- Conference calling
+- Text-to-speech messages in 23 languages
+and more.

 ## Concepts